 Coach E. J. Stewart of the University football squad announces that he has signed a three-year contract with Syracuse for Thanksgiving games in Lincoln, with an option to extend the agreement an additional two years.
 When arrangements for the Thanksgiving day battle were completed last year, it was understood the two universities would enter into a five-year contract for games in Lincoln on that date.
-The Syracuse arrangement insures Nebraska a big Thanksgiving day game.
+The Syracuse arrangement inis a patriotic duty at a time when sures Nebraska a big Thanksgiving day game.
 The Husker management gives Syracuse a \$5.000 guarantee.

 The roof is the last to go on your building; but the selection of an efficient and economical roof is of first importance.
-If you will use ertain-teed on your building you will get the most efficient roof, and will cut down the cost of the roof materially.
+If you will use on your building you will get the most efficient roof, and will cut down the cost of the roof materially.